igorlfs/nvim-dap-view/README.md

 ![repl view](https://github.com/user-attachments/assets/43caeb02-ff9e-47ea-a4c1-ab5dd30d8a3c)

 You can also interact with the console provided by `nvim-dap` (though, arguably, that's not a feature from `nvim-dap-view`).
 The console has its own window.
 However, its default size (height) is resized to match your `nvim-dap-view` configuration.
-You can also completely [hide](#hide-terminal) it, if it's not being used.
+You can also either completely [hide](#hide-terminal) it (if it's not being used at all) or hide it only during session initialization.

 ![console](https://github.com/user-attachments/assets/0980962c-e3da-4f16-af4c-786ef7fa4b18)